Police defend response to abduction of 2-year-old found dead

-NEW YORK — Authorities are defending their response to the suspected abduction of a 2-year-old Long Island boy who was found dead with his father in Virginia in an apparent murder-suicide.
+NEW YORK — Authorities are defending their response to the suspected abduction of a 2-year-old New York boy who was found dead with his father in Virginia in an apparent murder-suicide.

 Suffolk County and New York State Police issued a joint statement Thursday amid criticism from Jovani Ligurgo’s family for declining to issue an Amber Alert.

-The agencies said they worked “quickly and diligently” to locate Jovani and were “extremely saddened” by his death.
+The agencies say they worked “quickly and diligently” to locate Jovani and were “extremely saddened” by his death.

 Jovani and his 43-year-old father, John Ligurgo, were found Wednesday in a Jeep that had been set on fire behind a Raphine home.
 Each had a gunshot wound.